Active Solar Fund

 Targeted Positive Investments

-EU Sustainable Finance Taxonomy holdings 5-25% of fund assets
+EU Sustainable Finance Taxonomy holdings 5-25% of assets

-Find funds that have calculated the proportion of fund asset that meet the new EU Taxonomy requirements and that they total 5-25% of assets.
-This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the fund manager can produce an overall total for the whole fund / portfolio.
+Invests in between 5-25% of capital in assets which meet the EU Taxonomy requirements.
+This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the manager can produce an overall total for the whole fund or portfolio.

-EU Sustainable Finance Taxonomy holdings >25% of fund assets
+EU Sustainable Finance Taxonomy holdings >25% of assets

 Impact Methodologies